Description

 Pelmets

-All Roller blind Pelmets must be ordered at the same time as the relevant blind as adjustments need to be made to the blind and the brackets need to match.
-If you have existing blinds that require pelmets please contact us and we will do our best to find a solution.
+If you have existing blinds or double roller blinds or tricky windows that require pelmets please contact us and we will do our best to find a solution.
 See Roller Blind Pelmet section for further details.

 Tips & Troubleshooting